-My new album is to be released on 28 June 2019 via Market Square Music and Proper Music Group so I have now officially boarded the PR ‘A Train’… I was interviewed and performed at my keys on Notts TV recently (watch again here) Below is the press release for the LP:
+My new album is out today (28 June 2019) via this link distributed by Market Square Music and Proper Music Group.
+I was interviewed and performed at my keys on Notts TV recently (watch again here) Below is the press release for the LP:

 Jazz singer songwriter Jeanie Barton was voted Best Newcomer at the Marlborough Jazz Festival in 2015.
 This LP release is an innovative electro-orchestral collaboration with double bassist, producer and Nottingham University Professor in Music Technology, Simon Paterson (Angels in the Architecture).